-In this guide to pet cancers let’s first look at what exactly this disease is and then reveal the many different types of cancers that can effect your pet.
-Finally we can show you how to prevent this disease and extend the life of your loved ones.
+In this guide to pet cancers let’s first look at what exactly this disease is and then reveal the many different types of cancers that can affect your pet.
+Finally, we can show you how to prevent this disease and extend the life of your loved ones.

 Here are some truthful facts about pet cancer:

-- More then 50% of disease related deaths are caused by cancer.
+- More than 50% of disease-related deaths are caused by cancer.